alastairodhiambo/alastairodhiambo.github.io/README.md

 # portfolio
-Personal Portfolio that showcases my projects and my skills.
+This is a personal Portfolio that showcases my projects and skills.

+Built with HTML, CSS, JavaScript and GSAP.